jbossdemocentral/fuse-financial-cicd/README.md

 	**Option TWO:**

-	After successfully installing 3scale backend system on OpenShift, should be provided as part of the result output on the execution console.
+	After successfully installing the 3scale backend system on OpenShift, the generated token should be provided as part of the result output on the execution console.

-3. Configure 3scale setting, run following script along with your credentials to setup 3scale
+3. Configure 3scale settings and run the following script along with your credentials to setup 3scale

 	```
 	cd threescalesetup